mendicant04/DermoGPT/README.md

 ## 📚 Citation

 If you find this repository useful, please cite the DermoGPT paper.
-A BibTeX entry will be added after the paper metadata is finalized.